-There is a supportive physical and social learning environment that encourages the co-operation and participation of most learners.
-Teachers have a good understanding of the new curriculum and its associated booklets of guidance.
-They set clear learning objectives for the lesson that are drawn from the syllabus, and ensures that these are understood learners.
+The new textbooks are available and are being used by learners.
+There is a supportive physical and social learning environment that encourages the co-operation and participation of most learners (including girls, boys, and those with special education needs or disabilities).
+Teachers mostly understand the new curriculum and its associated booklets of guidance.